 In today’s digital age, software plays a crucial role in almost every aspect of people’s lives.
-From the operating systems on computers to the apps used on smartphones, the software is everywhere.
+From the operating systems on computers to the apps used on smartphones, software is everywhere.
 With the increasing reliance on software, it is essential to ensure that the software we use is secure.

 One way to do this is by addressing the security risks in the software supply chain.